melissakipp/docker-files/react-starter/README.md

 - [ ] Start a new React app without having NodeJS install
 - [ ] Add database

-## Looking Into:
+**Looking Into:**

 Bret Fisher created a Jekyll environment without any dependencies on the machine.
 This is the process that I will be working towards for ReactJS and VueJS.
+The steps he used was a `docker run` command inside an empty directory to install the Jekyll starter files and then `docker up` to start the Jekyll server for a developer environment.
 [Bret Fisher](https://hub.docker.com/r/bretfisher/jekyll)

+---

+:+1:
-> _Below is the README.md that comes with ReactJS_
+_Below is the info that comes with `create-react-app`_

 ## Getting Started with Create React App